rafaelsgirao/gammastep/CONTRIBUTING.md

 $ make
 ```

-The main redshift program can be run at this point.
+The main gammastep program can be run at this point.
 To install to the
 prefix directory run:

 ``` shell